chantellemarek/DentistOfficeDB/README.md

 3. Right click the file and select the 'Open With' option
 4. Select 'Notepad' or any program that can open the SQL file
 5. The file will open in a new program

-OR
-Click on the SQL file and Github will open it for you.
+- Another Option Would Be : Click on the SQL file and Github will open it for you.